 In Arkansas, violent crimes tend to be charged as felonies, and the Arkansas courts have a history of aggressive prosecution.
 Furthermore, the laws surrounding violent crime charges can be difficult to parse because of their complexity.
 Being charged with a violent crime is an overwhelming experience, and navigating the Arkansas judicial system can seem like an impossible task.

 As a Bentonville violent crimes lawyer, I am committed to helping my clients through this difficult process using the knowledge I’ve gained as a long-time member of the Arkansas Association of Criminal Defense Lawyers to provide aggressive yet passionate legal representation to my clients.

-2nd Degree battery is when someone purposely causes severe physical injury to another person, uses deadly weapon (other than a firearm) and physically injures another person.
+2nd Degree battery is when someone purposely causes severe physical injury to another person, uses a deadly weapon (other than a firearm), and physically injures another person.
 Also, if a person recklessly causes serious physical injury to another person by using a deadly weapon, it is considered a second-degree battery.

 I offer free case evaluations (after which you are under no obligation to hire me), as well as reasonable prices and convenient payment options.

 Contact Cody W. Dowden, Attorney at Law, today to schedule a FREE consultation with our violent crime attorney in Bentonville!